bachination

 STEM Education & Outreach

 We have designed numerous STEM education modules, which utilize 3D printed ocarinas and other music examples.
-We have presented this material at Native American summer camps and multiple universities.
 These modules focus on how musical instruments work and how they can be modeled.